What Does Divorce Cost Men?

 These differences have much to do with the way men and women instinctively react to divorce.
 For many men, however, these gender-based traits prove to be their Achilles heel in dealing with the stresses of marital breakdown.

-Divorce for men can produce overwhelming feelings of fear and panic
+Divorce can produce feelings of overwhelming fear and panic in men

 In giving in to these strong feelings, men can find it tempting to respond via aggressive or violent impulses; these negative inclinations encouraging them into socially unacceptable acts.